Formal Reasoning About Confidence and Automated Verification of Neural Networks

-\item We provide a new technique to analyze all such old and new variants.
-Instead of changing the encoding for each variant, our idea is to provide a generalized encoding (for all properties that can be expressed using this grammar) by adding layers to the neural network.
-Our encoding enables the use of state-of-the-art neural network verifiers like \alphabeta{}, \pyrat{}. \item We perform a wide set of experiments over benchmarks ranging from $0.51K$ to $13.16M$ non-activation units.
-Our evaluation shows that we can use our technique to verify different robustness, and that we outperform the direct encodings that have been tried in the literature~\cite{casadio2022neural,athavale2024verifying}. \end{itemize}

 {\em Structure of the paper. } We define preliminaries in Section~\ref{sec:prelim}.
 Section~\ref{sec:examples} introduces different notions of confidence-based properties, the \softmax{} approximation, and the grammar.
 In Section~\ref{sec:framework}, we present our unifying technique to verify properties by encoding post-conditions as layers.
-Section~\ref{sec:topk} considers non-confidence-based properties we can capture.
 Section~\ref{sec:experiments} reports our experiments demonstrating the effectiveness of our translation, and we conclude in Section~\ref{sec:conclusion}.
-Missing proof details and additional experiments can be found in the Appendix.
+Missing proof details and experiments can be found in the Appendix.